-What are some Montessori trays that my toddler can do that will teach shapes?
+What are some Montessori tot school trays that my toddler can do that will teach shapes?

-We have been doing Montessori trays for 9 months now and I love them.
+We have been doing Montessori tot school trays for 9 months now and I love them.
 My toddler is learning so much and it’s so easy to adapt different ideas to match whatever theme we are currently working on.
-Triangle week was fun to put together and the toddler school activities were fun for Smiley Man.
+Triangle week was fun to put together and the tot school trays were fun for Smiley Man.
 Here they are:

 Shape Game for Triangles: Find the Shape